GSA/search.digitalgov.gov/_posts/2013-08-20-site-overview.md

 Use this report to identify newly popular pages on your website.
 Investigate why pages are trending, if the reason is not immediately apparent.

 Note that you'll only see this list of trending URLs if you have our [Javascript snippet](/manual/get-code.html) on your web pages.
+Data are updated every few minutes so this is near real-time information and you may see URLs come and go quickly.

 ## Trending Queries